-When in the Edit Algorithm Mode, to make fine adjustments of a single parameter, simply touch the appropriate fader to select the parameter, then use the Increment/Decrement (+/-) buttons to get the setting you want.
-Each press of these buttons will change the parameter by its smallest possible increment.
+When in the Edit Algorithm mode, to make fine adjustments of a single parameter, simply touch the appropriate fader to select the parameter, then use the Increment/Decrement (+/-) keys to get the setting you want.
+Each press of these keys will change the parameter by its smallest possible increment.